-If you are César Pelli, the Argentine American architect, you are famous for designing some of the world’s tallest buildings and urban landmarks.
+If you are César Pelli, the Argentine American architect, you are famous for devine inspiration and designing some of the world’s tallest buildings and urban landmarks.
 Your art-deco inspired style has graced structures like the Petronas Towers in Kuala Lumpur (which were for a time the world’s tallest buildings), 1 Canada Square in London, and the World Financial Center complex in Manhattan’s financial district.
 You were named as one of the ten most influential architects by the American Institute of Architects—and that honor came in 1991; you have done a lot since then, too.

 But if you are César Pelli, you don’t rest on your honors.
 You keep reaching for the sky—and even though you have nothing to prove, perhaps the addition of America’s tallest art installation will add even more interest to your latest building.

 The Salesforce Tower has already changed the skyline of San Francisco, but as it nears completion, it’s what is happening at the very top that is creating a lot of buzz—a nine-story-tall, ever-changing LED display.
 It is planned to show scenes at night photographed of goings-on in the city each day.

 Salesforce became incredibly successfully by being an early pioneer in the use of cloud computing software.
 Salesforce.com helps companies manage their sales efforts and customer relationship management (CRM) .
 Shares are traded on the New York Stock Exchange (NYSE: CRM), and with a current market cap of $61.85 billion, Salesforce can afford to hire architects like Pelli—and Jim Campbell, the noted Bay Area artist behind the tower-topping installation.